OpenEdition/bilbo2/docs/source/configuration/options.md

 ### algoCrf ###

-Default value is set to lbfgs (for https://en.wikipedia.org/wiki/Limited-memory_BFGS) algorithm : {‘lbfgs’, ‘l2sgd’, ‘ap’, ‘pa’, ‘arow’}
+Default value is set to [lbfgs](for https://en.wikipedia.org/wiki/Limited-memory_BFGS) algorithm : {‘lbfgs’, ‘l2sgd’, ‘ap’, ‘pa’, ‘arow’}

 ### optionCrf ###

-Many option are avalaible . see manaul : http://www.chokkan.org/software/crfsuite/manual.html#idp8853531472
+Many option are avalaible . see [crfsuite manual](http://www.chokkan.org/software/crfsuite/manual.html#idp8853531472)

-Most ilmportant are c1 for a L1 regularisation (in this case algoritm is switch to orthant method c2 regression ridge. and mas_iterations
+Most important are c1 for a L1 regularisation (in this case algoritm is switch to orthant method), c2 regression ridge and and max_iterations

 epsilon : The epsilon parameter that determines the condition of convergence. value set by default at  1e-5